-Table 1 - Summary of the impacts of the development on tree. s within / adjacent the site. o within / dajaoont the one.
+Table 1: Summary of the impacts of the development on trees within / adjacent the site.

-Issue Affecting Mitigation / Compensation / Special Procedures Trees / hedges to be removed T1, T2, T3 & G5 (in part) Appropriate compensation can be provided by way of new / replacement planting at the landscape stage of the project.
+Issue Affecting Mitigation / Compensation / Special Procedures Trees / hedges to be removed T1 and G1 Appropriate compensation can be provided by way of new / replacement planting at the landscape stage of the project.
 Biodiversity enhancements can also be achieved through the landscape proposals.
-Indirect physical impact on retained trees G1, G3 & G5 Tree protection fencing should be erected to an agreed specification in advance of the commencement of the development.
-Provision of new hard surfaces G1 Careful excavations with an element of root pruning when necessary.
-Works in this area to be overseen by project arboriculturist.
-Construction of new buildings/structures G3 Sections of foundations within and immediately adjacent root protection areas to be excavated carefully, with machinery located outside of RPAs.
 Provision of drainage / services Unknown Where existing services cannot be utilised, NJUG principles must be adopted to and adhered to.
-Access Facilitation Pruning G1 & G3 All pruning works should be carried out to a minimum of the standards contained within BS3998: 2010 Tree work - Recommendations .
-Protection of proposed planting areas POS area to the south of site These areas should be fenced off at the start of the development for the protection of soil structure.
-Protective Fencing To be erected to an agreed specification in advance of the commencement of the development and retained in-situ throughout the course of the construction phase.
+Protective Fencing To be erected to an agreed specification in advance of the commencent the development and retained in-situ throughout the course of the const phase.